j-dunham/GRr/README.md

 # *GRit*
 Simple implementation of `git` using ruby.
-Starting code and inspiration from [here](https://thoughtbot.com/blog/rebuilding-git-in-ruby)
+Starting code and inspiration from ThoughtBot blog article [Rebuilding Git in Ruby](https://thoughtbot.com/blog/rebuilding-git-in-ruby)